Bikes Buyer's Guide

 E-bikes are an ideal solution for riders who want to cycle without getting tired or expensing too much effort.
 The battery and motor provide power for you to ride longer and can be a real lifesaver on big hills.

-The only real drawbacks are the battery, which will require frequent recharging and will degrade over time, and the motor, which will also require maintenance after prolonged usage.
-These won't start underperforming too quickly, however, so you'll get plenty of life out of your e-bike before you need to start worrying about repairs and replacements.
+Thankfully, Halfords has plenty of finance options if an e-bike sounds right for you, and over time you’ll soon get your money’s worth, while you'll get plenty of life out of your e-bike before you need to start worrying about motor repairs and replacements.
 And when you do, Halfords is here to help.

 Great for: Effort-free cycling at consistent speeds